seriouslygooddesign/dedes/README.md

-# How to use Srsly theme
+# How to use Dedes theme

 ## 1. Install